pcutillas/pcutillas/README.md

 I'm interested in all things computer science, but my greatest interests are in quantum computing, game development, and artificial general intelligence.

+Currently studying and researching for a Ph.D. in Computer Science at the University of Arizona, focusing on Quantum Computing and Visualization.
 Received a Master of Science degree from the University of Southern California in June 2022 and two Bachelor of Science degrees in Math and Electrical & Computer Engineering from the University of Arizona in May 2020.

 ---